cmackeen/cmackeen.github.io/docs/projects/hexafs.md

 + Attatch grouping labels back to original EXAFS data
 + Plot EXAFS data with autogroup labels

 I have only autogrouped Iron and Zinc on a subset of HEXAFS database, but the app can be seen below.
-Clicking it will bring to app's page.
+Clicking it will bring you to the app's page.

 [![app link](/assets/hexafs_auotg_thumbnail.jpg)](http://ec2-52-90-91-168.compute-1.amazonaws.com:8080/)
 [App link](http://ec2-52-90-91-168.compute-1.amazonaws.com:8080/)

 Two items that will improve upon iteration are the spline bkg fitting, and the DBSCAN parameter optimization.
 I am excited to delve into Spark and realize ETL benefits of parallelized computing.
-Much has been learned and will be posted in Lessons Learned, and more work is waiting!
+Much has been learned and will be posted in Lessons Learned; more work is waiting!

 ## Aggregating post-edge absorption in an interactive periodic table
 11/22/2019